-Tile setters are skilled professionals who put together intricate designs and compilations of tiles in buildings, homes and other structures.
-In the United States, there were approximately 58,700 professional tile setters in 2010, most of which worked for flooring companies or contractors.
+Tile setters are skilled professionals who compile tiles to create intricate designs in buildings, homes and other structures.
+In the United States, there were approximately 58,700 professional tile setters in 2010, most of whom worked for flooring companies or contractors.

 - 9 x 9 floor tiles

 - 12 x 12 floor tiles